Dipsea Trail

 D.S.
 Livingston wrote in 2010:These spirited footraces were created to bring residents together through events that inspired cooperation, community pride, and personal health.
 Intending to inspire San Francisco residents following the 1906 earthquake, city leaders created the Cross City Race, which was first run on January 1, 1912.
 Mimicking the Dipsea Race, the runners started at the San Francisco Bayside of the city and ran over hilly streets to end at the Pacific Ocean.
 The race grew in popularity and in 1964 the name was changed to the Bay to Breakers.
 Today it is one of the largest footraces in the world with over 65,000 participants (a record 110,000 people entered in 1986) and more than 100,000 spectators.
 While the Bay to Breakers differs from the Dipsea in that it is run entirely on city streets and now tends to be as much a spectacle of costumes and revelry as a competition for serious runners, the historical ties are strong and many runners have competed and continue to compete in both.
 An Italian athletic and social club, Unione Sportiva Italiana, sponsored the first Statuto Race in 1919.
 The annual footrace across city streets energized the North Beach community, largely composed of Italian immigrants looking for a better life in America.
 The club’s activism in community improvement included not only the footrace and other sports but also culture and community service.
 The Statuto footrace is now among the oldest footraces in the United States.
 Elsewhere in the San Francisco Bay Area, traditional races include the 9-mile Dick Houston Memorial Woodminster Cross Country Race (1965) and the Kenwood Foot Race (1971).
 The Woodminster race in the Oakland hills is, like the Dipsea race, a challenging run through mountainous terrain on dirt trails, although runners do not run on streets like the Dipsea.
 It is also an age and gender handicapped race.
 The Kenwood Foot Race has been held on the Fourth of July for almost four decades and offers two courses (10 km and 3 km) through countryside hills on rural roads.
 These races, founded during the fitness boom of the 1960s and 1970s, mimic the Dipsea Race in style and dedicate the events in the spirit of civic and cultural improvement.
-At the time of this nomination, there are dozens of rural and urban footraces held through out the year in the area, many of which raise funds for causes or merely promote competition and personal health.
+At the time of this nomination, there are dozens of rural and urban footraces held throughout the year in the area, many of which raise funds for causes or merely promote competition and personal health.
 The Dipsea Race was the founding footrace that laid the groundwork for a long Bay Area tradition that linked community with fitness and civic wellbeing."